Atlassian partner

 Atlassian Rovo

-Search, chat and agents to turn knowledge into action
+Rovo Search, Chat, Studio and Agents to turn knowledge into action

-Rovo brings together several usage families: search across work knowledge, contextual chat and specialized agents.
+Rovo brings together several usage families: search across work knowledge, contextual chat, agent creation with Rovo Studio, connectors and specialized agents.
 Atlassian resources notably show examples around ticket organization, release notes, onboarding, support and automations.

 Ovyka’s role is to translate these capabilities into use cases adapted to your organization: which spaces, which projects, which permission rules, which validations and which value metrics.